 The underlying assets are held in our name.
-Therefore the policyholder will not be eligible to take advantage of any investor compensation scheme arrangements which may cover the underlying fund manager or deposit taker.
-If the underlying fund manager or deposit taker is unable to meet its obligations to us, the policyholder may lose some or all of the investment.
+You will not be eligible to take advantage of any investor compensation scheme arrangements that cover the underlying fund manager or deposit taker.
+Therefore, if the underlying fund manager or deposit taker is unable to meet its obligations to us, you may lose some or all of the investment.
+In these circumstances our liability to you will be limited to such amounts, if any, that we can recover from any third party.

+NEXT STEPS

-NEXT STEPS A Financial Adviser will be able to tell you more about: Utmost International Isle of Man Limited The tax implications specific to your circumstances Charges that may apply to the bond.
-Please contact your Financial Adviser: If you have a question If you would like more information If you would like a revised Personal Illustration.
+A Financial Adviser will be able to tell you more about:

+- Utmost PanEurope dac.

+- The tax implications specific to your circumstances.

+- > Charges that may apply to the bond.

+Please contact your Financial Adviser:

+- If you have a question.

+- If you would like more information.

+- If you would like a revised Personal Illustration.